-Gambas are not cheap, but they are made to be very strong and long-lasting, and can be built with extra features to the order of individual customers.
-This gun is a multichoke, but fixed-choke and trap versions are also available.
+This gun is a multichoke, but fixed-choke and trap versions are also available and Gambas can be customised with extra features to order.
 On the American market there is a double rifle version of the Gamba, in calibres including the mighty .458 Winchester Magnum dangerous-game load.
 That is a measure of the gun’s strength.

-We do not believe anyone would spend this amount of money on a specialist tool, then expect it to be a master of all forms of shooting.
-Most buyers will acquire it for what it is – a sporter pure and simple.
-Although very well balanced, it is a bit heavy for field shooting.
+This is a sporter, pure and simple.
+Buyers are unlikely to spend this much money on a specialist tool and then expect it to be a master of all forms of shooting and in fact although it is well balanced, it is rather heavy for field shooting.

 The drop-out trigger mechanism is released by pressing a simple button towards the rear of the action frame.

 In this action, hammers are hinged at the bottom, with coil main springs retained within steel housings.
 With this form of construction, should a spring break it is highly likely to continue to function until it can be replaced, although it will obviously deliver slightly lighter strikes.

 A precise 90 degree strike

 The hammers are contoured to give a precise 90 degree strike on the firing pin heads.
 This gets rid of the friction and wear which can be caused by an angled strike.
 After firing, the hammers rebound and the firing pins retract, to allow clearance and stop the pins dragging over the primer heads when the gun is opened.
 Transfer to the second barrel is by a recoil-driven inertia mechanism.

 Barrel selection is by a small button located in the back of the trigger blade, rather than being built into the safety thumbpiece.
 An adjustable trigger is available as an optional extra.
 Trigger pulls feel crisp, and are set at about 4lb.